 Grants and projects

-I am working on two new books.
-An edited collection from my ESRC grant called Transmissions: critical tactics for making and communicating research will be published by MIT Press in 2017.
+I am working on two new books, both due out this year.
+An edited collection from my ESRC grant called Transmissions: critical tactics for making and communicating research will be published by MIT Press.
 I am also preparing a manuscript of Bikes & Bloomers: cycling, sewing and suffragette storytelling to be published by Goldsmiths Press/MIT Press.

 I was awarded a Goldsmiths Public Engagement grant to finalise and launch a series of downloadable open source PDF sewing pattern packs inspired by 1890s women’s patents for inventive cycle wear and produced during my ESRC funded Bikes & Bloomers research project.